 - The Scrum Master as a Change Agent

-As a Scrum Master, being able to identify, and effectively apply, which stance would benefit your team the most depending on the situation or circumstance could prove to be the key to the success of your team.
+As a Scrum Master, identifying and effectively applying which stance would benefit your team the most, depending on the situation or circumstance, could prove to be the key to your team's success.

-As a Scrum Master, part of your role is to help management and other stakeholders across your organization understand the benefits of Scrum and Agile.
+As a Scrum Master, part of your role is to help management and other organizational stakeholders understand the benefits of Scrum and Agile.
 Therefore, it is imperative that you have the information and background that is needed to gain credibility in order to be an effective change agent.
-Throughout the class, your PST will provide stories, exercises, facilitation techniques (such as “Liberating Structures”), resources and more.
+Throughout the class, your PST will provide stories, exercises, facilitation techniques (such as “Liberating Structures”), resources, and more.

 View the different Focus Areas covered within this class and others.